xiasongh/poetry-aws-plugin/README.md

 You must ensure that your AWS credentials are configured and discoverable by `boto3`.
 The [`boto3` documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials) has details on how to configure your credentials and the order in which they searched.

-When poetry runs a command that uses CodeArtifact and fails to authorize, the plugin will automatically attempt to get the authorization token and retry the command.
+When poetry runs a command that uses CodeArtifact, the plugin will automatically check whether the command needs authorization, and if so, requests a CodeArtifact authorization token and adds it to the command.

 Your AWS credentials must be authorized to do atleast one of the following: